JordanThompson-dev/GymApp/README.md

 - [ ] SQL
 - [ ] Home Page
 RUNNING Tests
- can test  from the command line :
+ can test  from the command line(make sure you are in the correct directory) :

 Run the tests by typing: